byronbytes/QuickLock/README.md

 **Lock your computer quickly with one button.**

 ## Intentions
 Sometimes locking your computer can take a long time if you have a tight schedeule or don't want to navigate Windows's menus.
-QuickLock solves all these problems by having an easy to click lock button and an always-ready keybind to lock Windows by doing `WIN + L`.
+QuickLock solves all these problems by having an easy to click lock button and an always-ready keybind to lock Windows by doing `CTRL + L`.

 ## List Of Features

 - QuickLock
-   - Lock your computer with one button
+   - Lock your computer with one button.
-   - Use WIN + L as an alternative.
+   - Customizable settings so you can get a warning before locking.